 Job 27:8-10 “For what hope have the godless when they are cut off, when God takes away their life?
 Does God listen to their cry when distress comes upon them?
 Will they find delight in the Almighty?
 Will they call on God at all times?“

-The oppressive nature of the wicked and the detriment to society that the unrighteous pose through their lack of a moral foundation and hollowness of truth manifests itself in a wake of pain and sorrow.
+The oppressive nature of wickedness is revealed in the lives of the unrighteous, the lack a moral foundation brings little hope in trial and tragedy.
+The hollowness of a life lived apart from Christ manifests itself in the wake of pain and sorrow.

 Job 27:11 “I will teach you about the power of God; the ways of the Almighty I will not conceal.”

-The Lord has always been faithful and will always be.
+The Lord has always been faithful to His people and will always be.